12th September 2018

 The best foods for white teeth

 If you are what you eat, then so are your teeth!
 There’s so much more to effective dental hygiene and white teeth than just brushing, flossing, and professional treatments.
-These are great, but it’s important to carry forwards the same effort we put into your teeth yourself by maintaining proper at-home care.
-This means watching what you introduce your teeth to in the forms of food and drink, because there are some heroes and villains when choosing what to snack on.
+These are great, but it’s important to carry forward the same effort we put into your teeth yourself by maintaining proper at-home care.
+This means watching what you introduce your teeth to in the form of food and drink because there are some heroes and villains when choosing what to snack on.
 We believe in sharing knowledge with our patients, so you can look after your teeth before any traumas occur, so you can enjoy a happy and healthy relationship with your teeth.
-These are the best and worst foods for white teeth!
+These are the best foods for white teeth!

 The best foods for your teeth

-Celery is the crunchy vegetable that your teeth can’t get enough of.
-Along with other crunchy veg, celery forces you to chew more when eating it, prompting saliva production that is beneficial for your mouth.
-Saliva keeps your mouth tissue healthy, lubricates food debris to stop it sticking between our teeth and causing decay, and fights against cavities.
+Celery is a crunchy vegetable that your teeth can’t get enough of.
+Along with another crunchy veg, celery forces you to chew more when eating it, prompting saliva production that is beneficial for your mouth.
+Saliva keeps your mouth tissue healthy, lubricates food debris to stop it from sticking between our teeth and causing decay, and fights against cavities.
 If you’re not overly enthused by celery, then try munching carrots and cucumber instead.

 Fish rich in omega-3 are great for your teeth’s health and whiteness.
 Wild salmon and sardines boast high levels of vitamin D which is essential to the absorbing process of calcium used to strengthen teeth.
 They contain a lot of phosphorous too, which helps protect your tooth enamel.
 Omega-3 acids have also been shown to reduce gum disease, so wild salmon should definitely feature on your menu.
 If you’re not a fan of fish, you should consider fish oil supplements.

-Visit our Clapham dental practice to receive excellent dental care and hygiene advice.
+Visit our Clapham dental practice in London to receive excellent dental care and hygiene advice.
 Enquire online or call 020 7622 5333 to book your appointment today!